ccao-data/data-architecture/.github/ISSUE_TEMPLATE/new-dbt-test.md

 ### Utilize Existing Test

+We already have a number of generic test templates found in `dbt/tests/generic/`.
 [Here](https://github.com/ccao-data/data-architecture/blob/master/dbt/tests/generic/test_unique_combination_of_columns.sql) is an example of a DBT test template.
    - _We use [Jinja](https://jinja.palletsprojects.com/en/3.1.x/templates/) to parameterize the generic test templates._

 **Integrate Test with Data Model:**